• Homeowner Association Attorneys

 HOA Assessment Collections

 Michael T. Chulak and Associates represents homeowner associations throughout California in collecting delinquent assessments.
 No initial fee or deposit is required.
-While our collection procedures rarely require us to proceed to foreclosure, our firm uses the judicial foreclosure process exclusively when it becomes necessary.
+While our collection procedures rarely require us to proceed to foreclosure, our firm uses both the judicial foreclosure process and the non-judicial foreclosure process when appropriate.
 Only a law firm can foreclose judicially.
 Lien services may not use the courts and are required to foreclose non-judicially.
-We believe the judicial foreclosure process is superior because a deficiency judgment is possible to obtain and the threat of a lawsuit tends to force the debtor into an early resolution.
+The judicial foreclosure process is often superior because a deficiency judgment is possible to obtain and the threat of a lawsuit tends to force the debtor into an early resolution.

 No Initial Fee Assessment Collections